sciZer0/7/v/README.md

 So each of the existing blockchains is inefficient by design, meaning, doomed by design.

+Ideally, a blockchain must use another, more efficient way to build up its "51% attack" resistance, remaining truly-decentralized and truly-democratic.

-The Vote blockchain solves this problem from day one.
+The Vote blockchain ideally solves this problem from day one.

 <h3 align="center">Big Problem 4</h3>

 The big problem 4 is that on each of the existing blockchains, there are low incentives for validator and developers if calculated per person.

+Ideally, a blockchain must create very generous incentives for validator and developers when calculated per person.

-The Vote blockchain solves this problem from day one.
+The Vote blockchain ideally solves this problem from day one.

 <p>&nbsp</p>